 Enterprises have reached a tipping point in terms of team collaboration.
 They recognise its competitive value.
 They’re investing and doing it quickly.
 They’re moving forward and moving fast to deliver on what employees need and expect.
-In Parts 1 and 2 of this series, I explored this evolution and the deep commitment companies must have to digitally reshape communications and collaboration to transform the employee experience.

 Collaboration has quickly reached a level of sophistication that has extraordinary implications.
 The benefits are clear.
 The use cases have been outlined.
 All that’s left are the secret ingredients that make the magic happen.
 So, let’s look at the building blocks of a contextual, digital team collaboration environment.